keu/docs/learn/use-case-airflow-dbt.md

         )
 ```

-### Project structure

-The structure of the relevant files in the Astro project is:
+The files come together in the following project structure:

 ```text
 .